-The term 'Life Writing' is takenbroadly so as to reflect the academic, public and global reach of life writing, and to continue its democratic tradition.
-The series seeks contributions that address contexts beyond traditional territories – for instance, in the Middle East, Africa and Asia.
-It also aims to publish volumes addressing topics of general interest (such as food, drink, sport, gardening) with which life writing scholarship can engage in lively and original ways, as well as to further the political engagement of life writing especially in relation to human rights, migration, trauma and repression, sadly also persistently topical themes.
-The series looks for work that challenges and extends how life writing is understood and practised, especially in a world of rapidly changing digital media; that deepens and diversifies knowledge and perspectives on the subject, and which contributes to the intellectual excitement and the world relevance of life writing.
+This series features books that address key concepts and subjects in life writing, with an emphasis on new and emergent approaches.
+It offers specialist but accessible studies of contemporary and historical topics, with a focus on connecting life writing to themes with cross-disciplinary appeal.
+The series aims to be the place to go to for current and fresh research for scholars and students looking for clear and original discussion of specific subjects and forms; it is also a home for experimental approaches that take creative risks with potent materials.
+The term 'Life Writing' is taken broadly so as to reflect its academic, public, digital and global reach, and to continue and promote its democratic tradition.
+The series seeks contributions that address global contexts beyond traditional territories, and which engage with diversity of race, gender and class.
+It welcomes volumes on topics of everyday life and culture with which life writing scholarship can engage in transformative and original ways; it also aims to further the political engagement of life writing in relation to human rights, migration, trauma and repression, and the processes and effects of the Anthropocene, including environmental subjects where lives may be non-human.
+The series looks for work that challenges and extends how life writing is understood and practised, especially in a world of rapidly changing digital media; that deepens and diversifies knowledge and perspectives on the subject; and which contributes to the intellectual excitement and the world relevance of life writing.